cabooster/DeepCAD-RT/README.md

 **Example training**

-To  train your own DeepCAD-RT network, we recommend to start with the demo file `demo_train_pipeline.py`  in `DeepCAD_RT_pytorch` subfolder.
-You can try our demo files directly or edit training parameters appropriate to your hardware and data.
+To train your own DeepCAD-RT network, we recommend starting with the demo file `demo_train_pipeline.py`  in `DeepCAD_RT_pytorch` subfolder.
+One of our demo data will be downloaded by default to `DeepCAD_RT_pytorch/datasets` folder.
+You can also download other data in [our uploaded datasets](https://cabooster.github.io/DeepCAD-RT/Datasets/) or use your data after editing training parameters `datasets_path`.

 ```
 python demo_train_pipeline.py